hossainlab/PY4LS/README.md

-# PY4R
+# ohsu-basic-stats
-Python for Research
+Introduction to Biostatistics for the Basic Sciences (Data Wrangling, Analysis, &amp; Communication)